-When you make a POST request to Twilio's API, Twilio will check the validity of the "To" phone number in the request.
-If Twilio discovers that the "To" phone number provided cannot possibly exist, Twilio will respond with a 400 and Error 21211.
+When you make a POST request to Twilio's REST API, Twilio will check the validity of the "To" phone number in the request.
+If Twilio discovers that the "To" phone number provided cannot possibly exist based on its format, Twilio will respond to your API request with an HTTP 400 response and Error 21211.

 If the phone number seems to be valid based on its format, Twilio will move to the next step.